derrykid/Linux_Cmds/networking.md

 ICMP is used for sending error messages and operational information, such as when a service is unavailable or when a router cannot be reached.

-### `netstat`

-Use to check onnectivity at multiple layers of the OSI model depending on which of the options are used with the command.

 ### `tcpdump`

 Captures and analyzes network packets.
 Useful for deep network traffic analysis and troubleshooting complex network issues.